 Investigation and Cleanup Activities

 The Site is geographically divided into four zones.
-Zones 1 through 3 include the former Stringfellow disposal pits and an area of contamination extending to Highway 60, about 1 ¼ miles to the southwest of the disposal pits.
+Zones 1 through 3 include the former Stringfellow disposal ponds and an area of contamination extending to Highway 60, about 1 ¼ miles to the southwest of the disposal pits.
 Zone 4 includes an area of groundwater contamination extending about four miles from Highway 60 to the vicinity of the Santa Ana River.
-Investigations are also underway in a fifth zone west of Pyrite Creek and north of Highway 60.
+Investigations into sources of groundwater contamination other than the Stringfellow disposal ponds are also underway in Pyrite Canyon north of Highway 60.

 Initial Actions: Efforts to stabilize and remediate the Site began in the 1970s, with the removal of about 6 ½ million gallons of liquid wastes.
 The Site was added to the Superfund "National Priorities List" (NPL) in 1983.
 Between 1983 and 1990, EPA adopted four Records of Decision (RODs) that have guided subsequent remediation efforts.